Q & A SESSION WITH PFI FOUNDER AND CEO KIRK KRACK

 A: We’ve taught a number of veterans and there may be grants available depending on the country and the organization offering the grant.
-We are currently working toward setting up veteran-specific programs and this is one of Chris Bustad’s passions and his focus with the program as we move forward.
+We are currently working toward setting up veteran-specific programs.
+This is one of Chris Bustad’s passions, and it will be his focus with the program as we move forward.

 Q: How has your program affected your students physically and mentally?
 Have you had any students with PTSD?

 A: It’s empowering for them.
-It instills confidence, just as it does with able-bodied students, and for those that will primarily be scuba divers, it provides a whole new level of ability and self-safety.
-We also have several people with amputations who have given up scuba and have become avid scooter freedivers, because it gives them a whole new sense of freedom and power.
+It instills confidence, just as it does with able-bodied students.
+For those that will primarily be scuba divers, it provides a whole new level of ability and self-safety.
+We also have several people with amputations who have given up scuba and become avid scooter freedivers because it gives them a whole new sense of freedom and power.
 Where their disability would have limited their movement and propulsion, they can now zip around with freedom and still have all the self-safety skills needed to get to the surface should the scooter fail.

 Q: How and where can a freediving instructor take a course to help them teach disabled freedivers?

-A: We’re working on our schedule for the 2017 year to offer a number of programs, but you also have to realize that our Adaptive Freediver Instructor program is developed in conjunction with our regular programs, philosophies, strategies and techniques, and therefore as a pre-requisite, one must be an active status PFI Instructor.
+A: We’re working on our schedule to offer a number of programs, but our Adaptive Freediver Instructor program is developed in conjunction with our regular programs, philosophies, strategies, and techniques.
+Therefore, as a pre-requisite, one must be an active status PFI Instructor.